Agent Discovery & Design

 Is this the right use case?

-The basis of any development, this stage validates whether the use case is the right one to invest in.
-We look at what the problem actually costs today, what alternatives exist, and where the business case holds.
+This stage validates whether the use case is the right one to invest in.
+We look at what the problem actually costs today, what alternatives exist, where the business case holds, and whether you have examples of what good looks like.
+Without those, you have no way to know if the agent is working.
 Produces: a validated business case and a go/no-go decision.

 3 sections